Raptors: Coexisting with Wildlife

 - Live 5-25 years depending on species.

-- Useful for controlling the pest population.
+- Useful for controlling pest populations.

 - Wings are designed to allow silent flight and soaring slowly without stalling.